aktugchelekche/School_Dictrict_Analysis-/README.md

 <img width="1087" alt="Screen Shot 2022-02-22 at 6 59 27 PM" src="https://user-images.githubusercontent.com/98676400/155245457-2c7c6998-2d95-4cf8-a1fd-42e0606cc262.png">

 #### Replacing the ninth-grade scores affect on the following:
-* Math and reading scores by grade : There is not a significant changes in data in regard affect of replacing ninth-grade scores.
+* Math and reading scores by grade : There is a dropped on math & reading scores however it is not a significant changes in data in regard affect of replacing ninth-grade scores.

-##### Initial metrics for Math and reading scores by grade
+<p align ="center"> Initial metrics for Math and reading scores by grade </p>
 <p align ="center">

 <img  alt="Screen Shot 2022-02-14 at 10 24 55 AM" src="https://user-images.githubusercontent.com/98676400/155261092-59696417-d040-4bc4-a7ca-156d94db42cb.png">
 <img  alt="Screen Shot 2022-02-14 at 10 24 55 AM" src="https://user-images.githubusercontent.com/98676400/155261102-f836775c-35b3-49fc-bfa4-d28c68ea975b.png" >

 </p>

-##### Updated metrics for Math and reading scores by grade
+<p align ="center"> Updated metrics for Math and reading scores by grade </p>

 <p align ="center">